 - Find job positions at Student Jobs @ CBC.

 - Apply for position(s) and ensure you meet requirements and have included all required documents to be considered for the position(s).

 - Show up prepared and on time for interview.

 - If offered the position, complete required training and hiring forms and submit to the SEO.

 - Check your CBC student email daily for correspondence regarding employment as a student employee.

-- Log hours worked into TLR timely and submit timesheets by their due date.
+- Log hours worked into Time & Labor timely and submit timesheets by their due date.